Monadical-SAS/solana-dns/README.md

 - [Inherently authenticated.](https://github.com/solana-labs/example-messagefeed#new-user-sign-up)
   All records are signed with your wallet private key, and can be verified against your public address.
-  (Optional [linking to a Google account](https://github.com/solana-labs/example-messagefeed#new-user-sign-up) can authenticate your account.)
+  (But remember, authentication is meaningless without a way to *identify* the owner of a key, Solana can [link accounts via Google Auth](https://github.com/solana-labs/example-messagefeed#new-user-sign-up) to help with this.)

 - [Inherently immutable.](https://solana-labs.github.io/book/#what-is-a-solana-cluster)
   Past history can never be modified, whether by accident or maliciously.